 Since I published my first Australian partner visa article a few years ago, I have been overwhelmed by the number of people who have reached out and told me their stories.
 I love to hear them, and at the end of the day we’re all working for the same thing: to get the people we love here with us, permanently.
 Still, I thought I would compile some of the most common questions I get asked about the Australian Partner Visa.
+I would have loved a clear resource like this when we first applied for our partner visa, so I hope this information helps someone else on their journey to the 820 visa, or the 801 partner visa.

 Remember, I am NOT a Migration Agent, so this information is provided only in the form of unprofessional advice based on my own experience!